-Mental fitness is just as important as physical fitness, especially as you age.

-## Seen 2013/05/22

-Mental fitness is just as important as physical health and shouldn’t be neglected.
-Incorporating mental dexterity exercises into your life can help you reap the benefits of a sharper mind and a healthier body for years to come.
+Mental fitness is just as important as physical fitness, and shouldn’t be neglected.
+Including mental dexterity exercises into your daily routine can help you reap the benefits of a sharper mind and a healthier body for years to come.

-Mental fitness is exactly what it sounds like: keeping your brain and emotional health in tip-top shape.
+Mental fitness means keeping your brain and emotional health in tip-top shape.
 It doesn’t mean training for “brain Olympics” or acing an IQ test.
-Rather, it refers to a series of exercises that help you slow down, decompress, and boost a flagging memory.
+It refers to a series of exercises that help you:

 It’s no surprise that the more you help your body, the more you help your mind.
-Physical activity increases the flow of oxygen to your brain and increases the amount of endorphins, (feel-good chemicals) in the brain.
+Physical activity increases the flow of oxygen to your brain.
+It also increases the amount of endorphins, the “feel-good” chemicals, in your brain.
 For this reason, it’s not surprising that people who are in good physical shape also tend to enjoy a higher level of mental agility.

-Engaging in a vigorous workout can help you battle depression and gain a more positive outlook on life and yourself.
+Engaging in a vigorous physical workout can help you battle depression and gain a more positive outlook on life.
 It’s also a great way to beat stress, which can harm you mentally and physically.

 While exercise is good for the brain and the body, so is meditation.
 Meditation, in conjunction with other methods, is an alternative way to treat depression.
-Calming the mind allows you to calmly think through your problems.
+Calming the mind allows you to problem solve in a more relaxed way.

-When you finally get to bed after a long day on the go, your body begins to relax, but the mind doesn’t always follow.
+When you go to bed after a long day, your body begins to relax.
+But the mind doesn’t always follow.

-Achieve a sense of calm through imagery, the process of picturing a calming scene or location.
-This reduces tension in both your body and your mind by challenging neurons in the less-dominant area of your brain.
+Visualization can help.
+You can often achieve a sense of peacefulness through imagery, the process of picturing a tranquil scene or location.
+This practice can reduce tension in both your body and your mind by challenging neurons in the less-dominant area of your brain.

-Keeping your mind mentally fit isn’t as difficult as getting ready for a marathon, but it’s the best way to view it.
-You can simply add it to the many activities you already perform, such as reading, daydreaming, or finding humor in life.
+Keeping your mind mentally fit isn’t as difficult as getting ready for a marathon, but it’s a good analogy.
+You can add mental exercises to the many activities you already perform, such as:

-You may think that multitasking enables you to get many things done at once, but it actually creates more problems than it solves.
-Focusing on one task at a time will not only improve your concentration, but it will help you to see the bigger picture, and get you pointed toward in a productive direction.
+You may think that multitasking enables you to get more things done at once, but it actually creates more problems than it solves.
+Focusing on one task at a time will improve your concentration and help you to be more productive.

 Positive affirmation is one avenue to increased mental proficiency.

-Affirmation—or the way you talk to yourself—involves strengthening neural pathways to bring your self-confidence, wellbeing, and satisfaction to a higher level.
+Affirmation, or talking to yourself in a positive way, involves strengthening neural pathways to bring your self-confidence, well-being, and satisfaction to a higher level.

-To start, make a list of your good qualities and remind yourself that you don’t have to be perfect.
-Set goals for what you want to improve, and start small to avoid becoming overwhelmed.
+To start, make a list of your good qualities.
+Remind yourself that you don’t have to be perfect.
+Set goals for what you want to improve and start small to avoid becoming overwhelmed.

 Reading is great for your brain.
 Even as you’re reading this sentence, your brain is processing each word, recalling the meaning instantly.

 Reading is a great activity because it can stoke the imagination and ignite so many different parts of the brain.
-There are also endless genres and types of reading material that you’ll never run out of interesting things to read.
+There are endless genres and types of reading material.
+It’s unlikely that you’ll run out of interesting things to read.